 While there has been much talking about politicians being liars, there is little objection to business ignoring the truth in their promotion of their interests (ads, 1, 2).
 When a politician is caught taking liberties with the truth, there is much uproar and objection to that and calls for prosecution.
 However when a business does the same, it is rare that any notice is taken.
 Trump is using that as a basis for his defense in his fraud trial, calling some of the false claims mere advertising fluff.
 This approach is beginning to appear with Muslims and his wall.
 As a result, we really do not know what Trump will do or try to do.
 Colbert's routine points this out with comedy.

 In this society money is the most common measure of success, and wealth is frequently considered as a measure of how good someone is.
 Only when a fortune is lost is an unprincipled endeavor for riches objected to, often with surprisingly many defenders.
-Trump has used this fact to promote himself as good and brilliant while his wealth would be greater if he had only invested this inheritance in the S&P. Clinton's lesser wealth was vilified as being a gift from tax payers while Trump used manipulating locals to use eminent domain to further his real estate endeavors and benefiting from bankruptcy law.
+Trump has used this fact to promote himself as good and brilliant in spite os the fact that his wealth would be greater if he had only invested this inheritance in the S&P. Clinton's lesser wealth was vilified as being a gift from tax payers while Trump refused to pay bills threatening years of litigation and used manipulating locals to use eminent domain to further his real estate endeavors and benefiting from bankruptcy law.
 No objection is made to his using his ghostwritten book as a proof of his brilliance, even when the ghost writer says it is not true, with Trump supporters saying that the writer is not rich so he can not be right that he wrote falsehoods.

 America has had an uneasy relationship with the notion that "might makes right", at times buying into it fully, and at other times rooting for the underdog.
 We root for the American Revolution, but otherwise see ourselves as the rightful power, except for the Confederates.
 In the past we have seen this with wars, land grabs, railroads, oil, tobacco, industries, and the rich.
 The winner is right in this paradigm, regardless of the methods used.
 In this case, Trump's three voter suppression units, and the previous admitted Republican voter suppression efforts, and Gerrymandering have not met the objections that are appropriate in a democracy, while praising Veterans for protecting our right to vote.
 We claim to oppose bullying.
 Trump refused to fulfill his contractual obligations of paying for work, and promised eternal expensive court battles for anyone that tried to pursue payments due, or settled with non-disclosure clauses to prevent others from being aware of his business practices.